 Cyber security is hard.
 GSMA T-ISAC wants to help.

-The GSMA T-ISAC is the central hub of information sharing for the Telecommunication Industry.
+The GSMA Telecommunication Information Sharing and Analysis Center (T-ISAC) is the central hub of information sharing for the Telecommunication Industry.
 We believe information sharing is essential for the protection of the mobile ecosystem, and the advancement of cybersecurity for the telecommunication sector.

 As cyber-attacks continue to increase in sophistication and volume, the GSMA T-ISAC is evolving and advancing its services.
 This is the perfect time to get sharing with your peers.